In the section below, I will present you some of the common mistakes linked to the squat stance.

 The Perfect Squat Stance

 Keep in mind that your squat stance will change over the years.
 Nothing stays the same.
-There are many people who start with wider squat stance only to find out after a few years that they prefer narrower stance.
+There are many people who start with a wider squat stance only to find out after a few years that they prefer a narrower stance.
 That’s not an actual problem but rather a part of the learning curve.

 Finding the perfect squat stance for you is a relatively simple process but don’t neglect it since it’s the base for correct squatting and has a direct impact on how the rest of the movement unfolds.